 What is the MIME type and how do I use it?
 [C#/.NET Code]

 MIME (Multipurpose Internet Mail Extensions) type is a standard way of describing a data type in the body of an HTTP message or email.
 The MIME type is passed in the Content-Type header.
 For example, the Content-Type: text/html header tells the browser that it received an HTML page.
-Based on this MIME type header, the browser can parse and display the received HTML page correctly.
+Based on this MIME-type header, the browser can parse and display the received HTML page correctly.
+Click Send to post a test request to the server and see the server's response MIME type.
 The C#/.NET code was automatically generated for the Mime Type example.

 MIME types usually have three parts: type, subtype, and additional media type parameters.
 For example, text/plain; charset=UTF-8 describes data in plain text format with UTF-8 encoding.